Gravitational focusing effects on streaming dark matter as a new detection concept: Results - Discussion

 \subsection{Numerical Examples}

-In this subsection we mention a couple figures of merit from this section that one can use to initiate a promising search for GPDE regions.
+In this section, we mention some practical figures of merit that can be used to initiate a search for such DE regions.

-At the surface of the Earth, there are present between 1 and 6 GPDE regions with radius of $\sim 2.5$~km and length of $0.2 R_E$, and with densities $100\rho_0$ for axions, or $10\rho_0$ for WIMPs.
-A single experiment at the surface of the Earth has a probability per day of anywhere between $4\cdot 10^{-4}$ to $2\cdot 10^{-3}$ to run into such a region as the Earth rotates and the experiment too.
-The transit time is determined from the size of the GPDE region and the Earth's rotation velocity and it is about 13 seconds.

-At a distance of $\sim 1.5 R_{E}$ there are anywhere between 7 and 20 GPDE regions with radius of $\sim 2.5$~km and length of $0.2 R_E$, and with densities $100\rho_0$ for axions, or $10\rho_0$ for WIMPs.
-A single experiment at this location has a probability per day of anywhere between $1.5\cdot 10^{-3}$ to $4\cdot 10^{-3}$ to enter such a region as the Earth rotates.
-The transit time is about 9 seconds. \footnote{More precisely, the transit time for this case depends on relative speed of satellite with respect to the Earth.}
+At the surface of the Earth, there is an average of about 1.6 axion DE regions with radius of $\sim 2.5$~km and a length of $0.2\,R_E$, and with a density ratio $\rho/\rho_0 \sim 100$.
+An experiment at the surface of the Earth has a probability of about $5\times 10^{-4}$ per day of running into such a region as the Earth rotates and the experiment with it.
+The transit time is determined from the size of the DE region and the Earth's rotation velocity and is about 13 seconds in this case.
+At a distance of $\sim 1.5\,R_{E}$ there are about 4 axion DE regions with radius of $\sim 2.5$~km, length of $0.2\,R_E$, and with a density ratio $\rho/\rho_0 \sim 100$.
+An experiment at this location has a probability of about $8\times 10^{-4}$ per day to encounter a DE region with a transit time of about 9 seconds. \footnote{The transit time for this case also depends on the relative speed of the space experiment with respect to the Earth.}

-\section{Summary \& Conclusion}
+\section{Summary - Conclusion}